 I personally find this step to be the most fun because you get to let your imagination run wild!
 You don't necessarily have to wait until you're finished with all the above stuff to start working on your business identity, so feel free to grab a pencil and some paper and start doodling away as you go.

 Business Name and Logo

-First impressions are everything, and that couldn't be any more true when it comes to a service businesses name and logo design.
-Potentials clients will make serious judgement on whether or not to check you out based on your pet sitting logo, so try to come up with something catchy, fun, memorable, and unique!
+First impressions are everything, and that couldn't be any more true when it comes to a service business's name and logo design.
+Potentials clients will make a serious judgment on whether or not to check you out based on your pet sitting logo, so try to come up with something catchy, fun, memorable, and unique!

 "Dan's Pet Sitting Service" doesn't sound like it's going to set the world on fire anytime soon, and there's not much that comes to the imagination when you try to think up a logo for it.
 On the other hand, "Walking Paws Dog Walking Service" definitely sounds a lot better and instantly strikes an image into your head that might work for a logo.

 If your pet sitting service isn't online then it might as well not exist.
 Most clients do a Google search or a look through online local review sites in search of a pet sitter, so it's important that you put yourself out there to be found.

 You can build a great looking website (remember, first impressions!) with WordPress for under $150 including a domain name, hosting, and a theme, or you can create a site with a free website builder such as Weebly if you're not too computer savvy.